Our new web strategy is focused on bringing the breadth and depth of OSU Extension content into one place. Content teams are crucial to this effort.

 Thank you to those listed on the pages below for stepping up to serve as members of content teams.
 We appreciate your time and commitment.
 Your early efforts will pave the way for all of us to have an awesome web presence!
 Thanks also to our Program Leaders, for your support and collaboration.

 For entering and revising information on the website, access is divided up by content groups, program groups, and county office groups.
 In some cases, you may be in more than one group, such as if your expertise is in more than one content area.

 Program/Topic content teams

-Here, you can find information about each content team and their progress to date.
+Here, you can find information about each content team in case you need to be in touch.